Blackboard – Quick Set Up 1

 Follow the guidance in the Copy Content section below and selectively copy content into the course template, using the 2-step approach:

-- Copy items individually into the 26-27 Template Learning Modules.β
+• Copy items selectively into the 26-27 Template Learning Modules.

-- Copy all teaching content and other Course Items (Discussions, Announcements, Banner image..)
+• Copy other Course Items (Discussions, Announcements, Banner image..).

 This process: